Best Case Interview Books: 18 Books Ranked (2026)

 If you lack business knowledge, read Case Interview Business Essentials to build acumen quickly.
 If math is your weakness, work through Case Interview Math, Math, Math before practicing full cases.

-Before finding a partner, work through a few cases by yourself.
-This lets you get comfortable with the structure without the pressure of performing live.
+Before finding a partner, practice case interviews by yourself to get comfortable with the structure without the pressure of performing live.

 Time yourself.
 Treat it like a real interview.

-Step 4: Practice 5-10 Cases with a Partner
+Step 4: Practice 5 to 10 Cases with a Partner

 Case interviews are conversations.
 You can't fully prepare without practicing with another person.

 Find a partner at a similar skill level.
-Take turns being interviewer and interviewee.
-After each case, spend 15-20 minutes on feedback.
+Take turns being interviewer and interviewee, and after each case, spend 15 to 20 minutes on feedback.

 Step 5: Focus on One Improvement at a Time